SecureWatermarkforLLM/ESMark/README.md

 ### Models

-The models, LLama2 / ChatGLM, will be automatically downloaded via huggingface transformers package when code is run.
+The models, LLama2-7B-chat / ChatGLM3-6B, will be automatically downloaded via huggingface transformers package when the code is run.